opentelekomcloud-docs/data-warehouse-service/doc/tool/source/dsc/using_dsc/migration_process/viewing_output_files_and_logs.rst

       in_index.sql    input.sql    Input_table.sql    in_view.sql    MetadataInput.sql
       user1@node79:~/Documentation/DSC/OUTPUT/output>

 2. Use the comparison tool to compare the output file with its input file.
 Check whether the keywords in the migrated SQL file meet the requirements of the target database.
-If they do not, contact technical engineer support.
+If not, contact technical support.

 Viewing Log Files
 -----------------

 Execution information and error messages are written into corresponding log files.
-For details, see :ref:`Log Reference <dws_mt_0187>`.
+For details, see :ref:`Log Reference <en-us_topic_0000001772696088>`.

 Check whether errors are logged.
-If they are, rectify the faults by following the instructions in :ref:`Troubleshooting <dws_mt_0037>`.
+If they are, rectify the faults by following the instructions in :ref:`Troubleshooting <en-us_topic_0000001772696072>`.